bobllor/macdeploy/README.md

 ## About the Project

 Looking to automate MacBook deployments?
-No MDM?
-No JAMF?
 No problem!

 *MacDeploy* is a light-weight server and CLI automation tool used to deploy MacBooks with minimal manual interactions needed.
 It features: